 Andrew Kosoresow went on to get two PhDs and join Columbia's CS faculty.
 He died June 1st, 2003.
 From Columbia University Engineering News, Fall 2003:

-Vaçe Kundakcı moved to CCNY in 2007 and is now AVP IT & CIO, The City College of New York.
+Vaçe Kundakcı moved to CCNY in 2007 and retired from there.